-Table 2 Potential Hazards and Control Potential Hazard Potential Hazard Control Vehicular Traffic 1.
+Table 2 Potential Hazards and Control Vehicular Traffic 1.
 Wear safety vest when vehicular hazards exist.
 2. Use cones, flags, barricades, and caution tape to define work area.
 3. Use vehicle to block work area.
 4. Use vehicle caution lights in high traffic areas within the Site.
-5. Contact local police for high traffic situations on public roadways.
-Slip, Trip, and Fall 1.
-Assess work area to determine if there is a potential for falling.
-Protection 2.
-Make sure work area is neat and tools are staged in one general area.
+5. Contact local police for high traffic situations on public roadways

-Table 2 Potential Hazards and Control Potential Hazard Control 3.
-Wear steel-toe boots with adequate tread and always watch where the individual is walking.
-Carry flashlight when walking in poorly lighted areas.
+Table 2 Potential Hazards and Control Potential Hazard Potential Hazard Control Slip, Trip, and Fall 1.
+Assess work area to determine if there is a potential for falling, tripping g, Protection or slippery surfaces (water, mud or condensation).
+2. Make sure work area is neat and tools are staged in one general area.
+3. Wear steel-toe boots with adequate tread and always watch where the ne individual is walking.
+Carry flashlight when walking in poorly lighte d areas.
 Inclement Weather 1.
-Stop outdoor work during electrical storms and other extreme weather conditions such as extreme heat or cold temperatures.
+Stop outdoor work during electrical and thunder storms, high winds s, blizzard conditions and other extreme weather conditions such a as extreme heat or cold temperatures.
 2. Take cover indoors or in vehicle.
-3. Listen to local forecasts for warnings about specific weather hazards such as tornadoes, hurricanes, and flash floods.
+3. Listen to local forecasts for warnings about specific weather hazard ls such as tornadoes, hurricanes, and flash floods.
 Utility Lines Contact 1.
-Contact UFPO to have utility lines marked prior to any underground excavation, trenching or drilling.
-UFPO must be contacted at least 72 hours prior to work.
-2. Refer to site drawings for utility locations.
-3. Manually dig 3 to 5 feet below grade and 5 feet on each side of utility marked to avoid breaking utility lines.
+Contact UFPO to have utility lines marked prior to a subsurface ce investigation, including but not limited to underground excavation n, trenching or drilling.
+UFPO must be contacted at least 72 hours prior t to: work.
+2. Conduct onsite utility mark out by a subcontractor, if needed.
+3. Refer to site drawings for utility locations.
+4. Manually dig 3 to 5 feet below grade and 5 feet on each side of utilit у marked to avoid breaking utility lines.
 Noise 1.
-Wear hearing protection when equipment such as a drill rig, excavator, jackhammer, or other heavy equipment is operating on-site.
-2. Wear hearing protection whenever you need to raise your voice above normal conversational speech due to a loud noise source; as this much noise indicates the need for protection.
-3. Hearing protection is required when measured sound exceeds 85 decibels (dB) where employees stand or conduct work.
+Wear hearing protection when exposed to noise levels above 85 decibels s, which includes equipment such as a drill rig, excavator, jackhammer r, boat motor, wood chipper, chainsaw, or other heavy equipment i is operating on-site.
+2. Wear hearing protection whenever you need to raise your voice abov 'e normal conversational speech due to a loud noise source; as this muc h noise indicates the need for protection.
+3. Hearing protection is required when measured sound exceeds 8 35 decibels (dB) where employees stand or conduct work.
 Electrical Shock 1.
-Maintain appropriate distance between heavy equipment and overhead utilities; 20 foot minimum clearance from power lines; and 10 foot minimum clearance from shielded power lines.
-2. Contact local underground utility locating service prior to penetrating the ground surface.
-Physical Injury 1.
-Wear hard hats and safety glasses at all times when on-site.
-2. Maintain visual contact with equipment operators and wear orange safety vest when heavy equipment is operating on-site.
-3. Avoid loose clothing when working around rotary equipment.
-4. Keep hands and feet away from drilling augers/casing/rods/samplers
+Maintain appropriate distance between heavy equipment and overhead d utilities; 20 foot minimum clearance from power lines; and 10 foo ot